All Episodes

 Yeah, I hear you now.

-Hey, well, like Ted said, the world is on fire and it's time to fix our own backyard.
+Hey, well, like Ted said, the world is on fire, and it's time to fix our own backyard.

 And I have two points I'd like to make.

-Uh, one is just kind of an observation, actually, about the attacks and the backlash from the media.
+One is just kind of an observation, actually, about the attacks and the backlash from the media.

-It's like watching a modern day version of the Exorcist.
+It's like watching a modern-day version of The Exorcist.

-It's uh you reminded me of that when you said something yesterday about conservativism is like a crucifix to Dracula.
+You reminded me of that when you said something yesterday about conservativism is like a crucifix to Dracula.

 And I was laughing because I thought, geez, you know, it's like if Ted Cruz is up there and he says a word like liberty or freedom or virtue or self-reliance, it's like throwing holy water on the devil.